Strong identifiability and parameter learning in regression with heterogeneous response: Strong identifiability and inverse bounds

-\item Conditions (A4.) and (A5.) can be viewed as generalized (to non-linear) and population versions of condition (1b) and (2) in \cite{grun2008finite} (or condition in Theorem 2.2 in \cite{hennig2000identifiablity}). \end{enumerate} \end{remark} Hence, the two conditions in Definition~\ref{def:identifiable-functions} are necessary for learning parameters of the mixture of regression models.
-Now we show that Definition~\ref{def:identifiable-functions} and~\ref{def:strong_identifiability_f} are also sufficient conditions to deduce the strong identifiability of mixture of regression models as given by Definition~\ref{def:strong_identifiability_hierarchy}.
+\item (A4.) and (A5.) can be viewed as generalization (to non-linear) and population versions of condition (1b) and (2) in \cite{grun2008finite} (or condition in Theorem 2.2 in \cite{hennig2000identifiablity}). \end{enumerate} \end{remark} Hence, the two conditions in Definition~\ref{def:identifiable-functions} are necessary for learning parameters of the mixture of regression models.
+The following result shows that Definition~\ref{def:strong_identifiability_f} and Definition~\ref{def:identifiable-functions} give sufficient conditions to deduce the strong identifiability given by Definition~\ref{def:strong_identifiability_hierarchy}, where the chain rule plays an essential role in its proof.

-\begin{theorem} For any complexity level $k$, if family of distributions $f$ is strongly identifiable in the order $r$ (Condition (A3.)) and the family of functions $h$ is identifiable (Condition (A4.) and (A5.)), then the family of conditional density $f(y|x)$ is also strongly identifiable in the order $r$, where $r=1,2$. \end{theorem}
+\begin{theorem} For any complexity level $k$, if the family of distributions $f$ is strongly identifiable in order $r$ (via (A3.)) and the family of functions $h$ is identifiable (via (A4.) and (A5.)), then the family of conditional density $f(y|x)$ is strongly identifiable in order $r$, where $r=1,2$. \end{theorem}